Cranberry Applesauce | Canning Recipe

 This recipe makes roughly 7 quarts, or you can mix quarts and pints.
 But keep the processing time the same!
 Canned cranberry applesauce will last for approximately two years.
 It can definitely last beyond that point but the quality and color of the produced food lessens after that point.

 New to canning?
-You can find a canning equipment list HERE.
+Here is a list of basic canning equipment.
 You can also find more detailed information on how to can this particular recipe below

 Ways to process Apples and Cranberries to Make a Sauce